|

 of this thesis became evident.
 Similarly, the threats of legal action

 evaporated as the truth of this position set in.
+It was originally the intention to expose

 only the monopolistic and fraudulent acts being perpetrated by the